red/web-red/content/en/about/_index.md

       The entire toolchain, including a full cross compiler and reactive GUI system, fits in a single EXE just over 1MB in size.
 Drop that EXE in a folder, and you're good to go.
 Compile to any platform, from any platform.
-Red doesn't depend on anything besides what came with your OS, and the same goes for apps you build with it.
+Red doesn't depend on anything beyond your OS, and the same goes for apps you build with it.

-      But Red is also flexible.
-You can compile the runtime to be used externally, shared by mutiple apps, or called into from other languages.
-If you need blazing performance, like C, you can program directly in Red/System, getting EXEs as small as 7-25K (dependending on the target OS).
-Or you can mix and match.
+      Red is also flexible.
+Compile the runtime to be used externally and shared, or called into from other languages.
+Need blazing performance, like C?
+Write directly in Red/System, getting EXEs as small as 7K.
+Mix and match at will.
       By using the `routine` keyword in Red, you can inline Red/System code for performance critical sections.
-    image: "/images/redlang_heroine_crouch.jpg"
+    image: "/images/lean-nimble.jpg"
     image_position: "right"
     image_shadow: true
   - template: "media-feature"
-    heading: "Red Makes Life Easy"
+    heading: "Red Knows You're Human"
     content: |-
       It uses human-friendly syntax, like 31-Jan-2018 / 16:00+8:00 for dates, which is 1517385600 for those of you wearing an epoch seconds watch.
 What?